 Name a sculpture.
 What title do you think best describes the work?
 Then, take a look at the walking guide in the plastic pocket located in each gallery.
 Compare the sculpture's actual title to your title.

 1. Look with your eyes and never with your hands.
 This is because our hands and fingertips contain oils that leave a dirty residue, which causes damage to the art.
 Stickers that remind you to look with your eyes are available at the front desk.

-3. Food and drink are not permitted in the galleries and in the garden.
+3. Food and drink are not permitted in the galleries or the garden.

 After Your Visit

-1. Plan a real or imaginary visit with your friend or family member.
+1. Plan a real or imaginary visit with a friend or family member.
 What would you want to show them?
-Imagine your own personal tour of the museum.
+Imagine your own personal tour of the Museum.

 3. Create your own art.
 Print out our Do-It-At-Home sheets to make your own art using similar processes and materials to the ones Noguchi used.
 Click here for information on where to purchase art materials.